 On the evening of February 7, 2016, two truck drivers were killed in a crash.
-The crash involved a logging truck and a semi-truck that was carrying U.S. mail.
-According to a police report, the logging truck was traveling northbound when a truck in front of the logging truck blew a tire.
+The crash involved a logging truck with a semi-truck that was carrying U.S. mail.
+According to a police report, the logging truck was traveling to the north then a truck in front of the logging truck happened to blow a tire.
 The logging truck attempted to make it onto the shoulder to avoid the truck with the blown-out tire.

 Unfortunately, the driver semi-truck carrying mail apparently did not see that the logging truck had slowed down.
 The mail truck appeared to strike the logging truck from behind.
 The driver of the mail truck did not appear to brake before making an impact.